Craft and heritage

 Sleek wine glass shape

-A slender bowl preserves delicate bouquet, essential for savoring the aroma of premium red and white wines.
+A slender bowl preserves delicate bouquet, essential for savoring the aroma of premium aged brandy and cognac.

 Vintage martini coupe

-Wide shallow rims enhance presentation and aroma, perfect for classic cocktails enjoyed without ice.
+Wide shallow rims enhance presentation, perfect for shaken Manhattan cocktails enjoyed up without ice.

 Sturdy whiskey tumbler

-Thick solid bases protect temperature, ideal for enjoying aged spirits neat or with a single cube of ice.
+Thick solid bases protect temperature, ideal for enjoying aged spirits neat or classic Old Fashioned mixes.